kaushik54git/voice-assistant-intelligent-VANI/README.md

 # Voice Assistant Project

 This project is a voice assistant built using the Azure Speech to Text (STT) and Azure Text to Speech (TTS) services.
 It is implemented in the C programming language.
-The voice assistant can convert spoken language into written text using STT and provide synthesized speech output using TTS.
+The voice assistant can convert spoken language into written text using STT and provide synthesized speech output using TTS. it is for window user (for linux or other OS, you have to chage the code to open different applications)

 ## Prerequisites